l-zhenyi/CITS3403Project_Group1_Sem1_2025/README.md

 # Plannit
 #### Created for CITS3403 Semester 1 2025
 ## Application Purpose, Use and Design
 Our all-in-one platform empowers you to stay connected and organized with ease.
-Add friends, create and manage groups, share posts, send direct messages, plan events, and track shared expenses — all in one seamless experience.
+Add friends, create and manage groups, share posts, send direct messages, plan events, and track shared expenses and favourite locations — all in one seamless experience.
 Whether for personal use or group coordination, our app brings clarity, convenience, and connection to every interaction.

 ## Group Members
 | UWA ID  | Name | Github username |